jl-oclinux/SecWinBatchMode/README.md

 ## Preamble

-This is a PowerShell script for automation of routine tasks done after fresh installations of Windows 10 and Windows Server 2016 / 2019.
+This is a PowerShell script for automation of routine tasks done after fresh installations of Windows 10, Windows 11 and Windows Server 2016 / 2019.
 This is by no means any complete set of all existing Windows tweaks and neither is it another "antispying" type of script.
 It's simply a setting which I like to use and which in my opinion make the system less obtrusive.